Which place is cheaper, Amsterdam or Bern?

 Bern usually gets less rain in October than Amsterdam.
 Bern gets 49 mm (1.9 in) of rain, while Amsterdam receives 72 mm (2.8 in) of rain this time of the year.

 Both Amsterdam and Bern are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Bern for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Amsterdam because of the museums, the shopping scene, and the cuisine.

 The weather in Amsterdam can be very cold.
 Bern can be very cold during winter.
 Bern is a little warmer than Amsterdam in the winter.
-The temperature in Bern is usually 3°C (37°F) in January, and Amsterdam stays around 2°C (36°F).
+The daily temperature in Bern averages around 3°C (37°F) in January, and Amsterdam fluctuates around 2°C (36°F).